temmylolu/temmylolu/README.md

 ## About Me
-👋 Hi, I’m @temmyloluI'm a data enthusiast passionate about uncovering insights hidden in data.
+👋 Hi, I’m @temmylolu
+I'm a data enthusiast passionate about uncovering insights hidden in data.
 I have recently started my journey as a data analyst, and I am eager to apply my skills to solve real-world problems.
 My goal is to help businesses make data-driven decisions through effective analysis and visualization.

 - 🌱 Currently Learning: Advanced SQL, and Power BI
 - 📈 Interested In: Data Analysis, Business Intelligence, and Research Analytics